How to understand and use feta, star of TikTok’s viral pasta recipe

 With all of the different ways the cheese can be made, there’s a feta to suit just about everyone’s tastes.
 But if you still are not a fan and want a substitution, ricotta has a similar flavor but a different texture, cotija can stand in for the crumbles in a salad, and a fresh goat cheese has a comparable brightness and creaminess.
 While I’m always a firm believer that it’s your kitchen and you are free to do what you want, I urge you to give feta another chance if you have yet to explore all that it can offer.

 “Everyone’s making a similar recipe, but they’re using different milks, they’re using different brine recipes, using different amounts of aging and different amounts of brining time.
-Even though it’s all the quote-unquote same cheese, it’s all really different,” Keenan says.
+Even though it’s all the ‘same cheese,’ it’s all really different,” Keenan says.
 “I’m proud of feta because it has resisted homogenization, not of the milk, but of the category.”

 More from Voraciously: